BuckeyeSoftware/rex/doc/CORE.md

 Every container can be given a custom allocator.
 Small, on-stack containers with short life-times can be constructed by instantiating an allocator over some stack memory and giving it to the container in place of the system allocator.

 ### Robin-hood hash containers
-One unfortunute consequence of C++'s hash containers, `unordered_{mapm,set}` is their interface must talk in `pair` which means they're often stored together.
+One unfortunute consequence of C++'s hash containers, `unordered_{map,set}` is their interface must talk in `pair` which means they're often stored together.
 This has awful cache characteristics for when you only need the keys or values.
 Similarly, all implementations use a bucketing strategy that leads to cache-inefficieny.
 We use a fully flat implementation of these containers with Robin-hood hashing.

 ### Disowning memory
 Any container that manages a single, contiguous allocation can have it's memory stolen from it through a `disown` method, returning an untyped, owning view.
 This view can be given to anything that can reasonably make sense of the contents.
 This allows copy-free transmuations like the following: